-- Farview Point: Paved trail, 70ft (21m) to viewpoint.
+- Farview Point: Paved trail, 70ft (21m) to the viewpoint.
 Right next to Piracy Point.
 Two handicapped parking spots are available along with vaulted toilet restrooms.

 - Piracy Point: Unpaved, fairly level trail that is 1018ft (308m) from the parking lot at Farview Point.

-- Natural Bridge: Paved, level trail for 61ft (19m) to viewing area.
+- Natural Bridge: Paved, level trail for 61ft (19m) to the viewing area.
 Two handicapped parking spots are available.

-- Agua Canyon: Paved, level trail for 54ft (16m) to viewing area.
+- Agua Canyon: Paved, level trail for 54ft (16m) to the viewing area.
 One handicapped parking spot is available.